 Latino/a's currently constitute 17% of the U.S population, 21% of Colorado, and 32% of Denver, making them the largest and fastest growing ethnicity in this country.
 Latinos throughout the United States still face many challenges, including insufficient educational attainment, high poverty, and high un-insurance rates.
 Significant disparities in Latino health are seen throughout the country.

-The Certificate in Latino Health is currently the only graduate Public Health Certificate in the country devoted to preparing a sector of the public health workforce to address this need.
-By pursing this certifcate, you will gain the necessary knowledge and skills to identify important gaps in Latino public health issues and understand how intervention programs are implemented to address disparities.
+The Certificate in Latino Health is currently the only graduate public health certificate in the country devoted to preparing a sector of the public health workforce to address this need.
+By pursing this certificate, you will gain the necessary knowledge and skills to identify important gaps in Latino public health issues and understand how intervention programs are implemented to address disparities.

 Completion of the certificate requires a minimum of 15 semester credits, with 9 credits of required coursework and 6 credits of elective coursework.

 - Develop the pipeline of talent, of individuals that can make a difference in the Latino community.

 - Provide you with a theoretical framework, involvement in relevant experiential learning projects, nationally recognized expert speakers, and guidance from highly successful mentors.

 - Substantially contribute to reducing Latino health disparities and working to achieve health equity locally, statewide and nationwide.

 |Social and Behavioral Factors and Health (CU)

 Behavior Change Theories (UNC)

 |Foundations in Public Health (CU & UNC)